 The beaches around the town are not particularly nice.
 It is recommended to hop on a boat and explore the surrounding islands.

-Sail the islands of Paraty
+Sail the Islands of Paraty

 There are scores of fisherman and boat owners lined up at the bay that can be hired for a 5 or 6 hour trip to explore the islands lying off Paraty’s coast.
 Some boats also have snorkelling gear as there are scores of fish to follow around the shallows of the uninhabited islands.
 It’s a beautiful day trip to float around and take in the peaceful silence of the isolated islands surrounded by idyllic waters, completely devoid of any markings of human life or interference.
 If you enjoy sailing, check out some other sailing adventures.

-Explore the natural wanders of Trindade
+Explore the natural wonders of Trindade

 Just 40mins from Paraty, Trindade is Costa Verde’s true slice of paradise.
 It’s string of untouched beaches with white sand, and clear turquoise waters are only accessible by foot with the rainforest backdrop pouring down the hills.
 It is a very small village with a strong community that has made sure to preserve both nature and the tranquil atmosphere.
 It is perfect for anyone who wants to chill out without the crowds of Rio or Paraty.